 I’m sure if you are considering installing solar panels, the most burning question on your mind is:

-How much do they cost, and how much will I make in energy savings?
+How much do solar panels cost, and how much profit and energy savings will I make?

 Here is the top UK guide which will cover answers to all those questions, and more.
 Including real world quotes from actual contractors.